nima-sayadi/React.js-PHP-Short-Courses-Website/README.md

 - Execute this command : `npm run dev`
 - Visit http://localhost:3000 to view your application

-This school project was an unfinished project that was written in next.js(react.js) as front end and PHP as backend.
+This project was an unfinished project that was written in next.js(react.js) as front end and PHP as backend.
 No backend frameworks were used for PHP.
-You can finish the project yourself and enjoy learning PHP and next.js(react.js).
-Who knows maybe this project will even make you some $$$ 😁.
-Some nice CSS and JS animations were used in this project so make the most of it !
+You can finish the project yourself and enjoy learning PHP and Next.js (React.js).

-Last but not least, This project was completely made by me.
+EDIT: Nowadays with AI this repo may not be that valuable anymore, However, keep in mind that if you learn from scratch and build your own stuff, you can then become a senior developer that catches the mistakes of the AI, and can effectively fine-tune AI agents ;)

 Remember, Coding is a passion 💓 Good luck ✌